founder278/SCU-32/README.md

 Institutional Artificial Nervous Systems.

-A paradigm where artificial intelligence functions not only as a generator of outputs, but as a **regulatory nervous system for institutions**.
+A paradigm where artificial intelligence functions not only as a generator of outputs, but as a regulatory nervous system for institutions.

 ---